Virginia Drivers License: What Your Teen Needs to Know

 By Nancy B

-The period between Memorial Day and Labor Day is dedicated as "the 100 deadliest days" for teen drivers by traffic safety experts.
+The period between Memorial Day and Labor Day is designated as "the 100 deadliest days" for teen drivers by traffic safety experts.
 The weather is warm, school is ending, and it's prom and graduation season.
 During this time, our car insurance team sometimes witnesses the unfortunate details of teen traffic crashes when assisting our members and their families with auto claims.
-We know there's one rule that's key: Passenger restrictions.
-As a parent, I don't think anything was as challenging as enforcing provisional license passenger restrictions.
-And nothing as dangerous if I didn't.

 Teensincar

-The U.S. Department of Transportation declared vehicle crashes as the leading cause of death for 15 to 18-year-olds in the United States.
+The U.S. Department of Transportation reports vehicle crashes as the leading cause of death for 15 to 18-year-olds in the United States.
 On top of that, research has found a teen's risk of being killed in a crash doubles with 2 passengers under the age of 21 and quadruples with 3 or more under 21 passengers.

 DMHEGwrWAAE_RwU